nginxinc/nginx-azure-workshops/labs/lab5/readme.md

     ![Cafe AKS2 loadtest](media/lab5_cafe-aks2-loadtest.png)

-### NGINXaaS Azure, Upstream Configuration Recap
+### Nginx for Azure, Upstream Configuration Recap

 During this lab exercise, you created and tested different Upstream configurations to use with Nginx for Azure.
 This demonstrates how easy it is to have different platforms for your backend applications, and Nginx can easily be configured to change where it sends the Requests with `proxy_pass`.
-You can use Azure VMs, Docker, Containers, multiple AKS Clusters, and/or Windows VMs for your apps.
+You can use Azure VMs, Docker, Containers, multiple AKS Clusters, and Windows VMs for your backend apps.
 You also added a custom HTTP Header, to help you track which Upstream block is being used.

 <br/>

-## NGINXaaS Split Clients for Blue/Green, A/B, Canary Testing
+## NGINX Split Clients for Blue/Green, A/B, Canary Testing

 ![Blue-Green icon](media/bluegreen-icon.jpg)